 7.8.20 Maximum Acceleration

 The lateral accelerations of the platform are used in the design of the structure and in the design of equipment and equipment supports.
 In addition to the in-service condition, other conditions during fabrication, transportation, and installation phases of the platform life should be considered.
-The response of interest is generally the extreme horizontal acceleration, although operating condition accelerations may be important in the design of process equipment and deck drainage systems.
+The response of interest is generally extreme horizontal acceleration, although operating conditions of accelerations may be important in the design of process equipment and deck drainage systems.

 Global lateral accelerations are governed by the dynamic horizontal offset forces acting on the platform.
-These are dominated by first order wave forces and nonlinear high frequency wave forces, but may also include wind and wave drift components.
-Local lateral accelerations are also produced by the rotational responses of pitch, roll and yaw.
+These are dominated by first order wave forces and nonlinear high frequency wave forces but may also include wind and wave drift components.
+Local lateral accelerations are also produced by the rotational responses of pitch, roll, and yaw.

 The wave frequency and high frequency motions and accelerations are estimated by frequency or time domain solutions to the equations of motion supplemented by model tests.
 Deterministic or short term probabilistic methods can be used to predict the maximum acceleration response.